The Buying Process

 8. Closing and key exchange

-The closing actually happens a day or so after the signing.
+The closing happens a day or so after the signing.
 Closing means the deed has been recorded, all parties have exchanged monies and the transfer is finalized.
-This can't happen until all the parties sign and then it takes a couple days for all those documents and funds can get into the right hands or files.
+Closing happen when all the parties have signed, it takes a couple days for all those documents and funds can get into the right hands or files.
 Once that happens the keys are turned over to the new owners!

 WELCOME to your new Home!